 In August 2013, Amherst College acquired one of the most comprehensive collections of books by Native American authors ever assembled by a private collector.
 A generous gift from Younghee Kim-Wait (AC 1982) made it possible for the library to purchase the Pablo Eisenberg Native American Literature Collection.
 Pablo Eisenberg devoted years of his life to collecting nearly 1,400 books written by Native American authors ranging in date from 1772 (Samson Occom) to living writers still publishing today (Louise Erdrich).

-The collection includes fiction, poetry, history, philosophy, sermons, anthropological works, photography, activism, books for children, and much more.
+The collection includes fiction, poetry, history, philosophy, sermons, anthropological works, photography, activist manifestos, books for children, and much more.
 The aim is to document as thoroughly as possible the full spectrum of Native American writing and intellectual life from the 18th century to the present.
 The Library is committed to expanding the collection, having already made additional purchases to fill in gaps and extend the chronological scope of our holdings.

 Sermons, speeches, and memoirs by the first Native American authors to see their works in print are very well represented, including Samson Occom, William Apess, and Elias Boudinot.
 The collection includes the early and hard-to-find books by such writers as Mourning Dove, Zitkala Sa (Gertrude Bonnin), D'Arcy McNickle, Ella Deloria, Charles Eastman and Pauline Johnson, dating from the late 19th and early 20th centuries, as well as scarce books by a later generation of writers such as Leslie Marmon Silko, Linda Hogan, Gerald Vizenor, Maurice Kenny and Joy Harjo, whose early works were published in tiny quantities by small presses, or sometimes self-published, and which are virtually impossible to obtain.

-Our catalogers completed cataloging the collection in Spring 2014.
+Our catalogers completed cataloging the original collection in Spring 2014.
 All records include a note that identifies them as part of the Kim-Wait/Eisenberg collection.
 This link will retrieve all of the cataloged items in the collection: The Younghee Kim-Wait (AC 1982) Pablo Eisenberg Native American Literature Collection.